FOREX-Euro pauses descent, but vulnerable to fresh falls

 2-1/2-month high hit on Wednesday at 11.30 percent.

-The euro has shed nearly 7.5 percent since the end of March.
+on Wednesday.
+The euro has shed nearly 7.5 percent since the end